-- 2product warranties issued directly by a manufacturer, dealer or retailer (see Ind AS 18, Revenue, and Ind AS 37, Provisions, Contingent Liabilities and Contingent Assets). - (b) employers' assets and liabilities under employee benefit plans (see Ind AS 19, Employee Benefits, and Ind AS 102, Share-based Payment) and retirement benefit obligations reported by defined benefit retirement plans. - (c) 3contractual rights or contractual obligations that are contingent on the future use of, or right to use, a non-financial item (for example, some licence fees, royalties, contingent lease payments and similar items), as well as a lessee's residual value guarantee embedded in a finance lease (see Ind AS 17, Leases, Ind AS 18, Revenue, and Ind AS 38, Intangible Assets). - (d) financial guarantee contracts unless the issuer has previously asserted explicitly that it regards such contracts as insurance contracts and has used accounting applicable to insurance contracts, in which case the issuer may elect to apply either Ind AS 32, Ind AS 107 and Ind AS 109 or this Ind AS to such financial guarantee contracts.
+- An entity shall not apply this Ind AS to: - (a) 2product warranties issued directly by a manufacturer, dealer or retailer (see Ind AS 115, Revenue from Contracts with Customers and Ind AS 37, Provisions, Contingent Liabilities and Contingent Assets). - (b) employers' assets and liabilities under employee benefit plans (see Ind AS 19, Employee Benefits, and Ind AS 102, Sharebased Payment) and retirement benefit obligations reported by defined benefit retirement plans. - (c) 3contractual rights or contractual obligations that are contingent on the future use of, or right to use, a non-financial item (for example, some licence fees, royalties, variable lease payments and similar items), as well as a lessee's residual value guarantee embedded in a lease (see Ind AS 116, Leases, Ind AS 115, Revenue from Contracts with Customers, and Ind AS 38, Intangible Assets). - (d) financial guarantee contracts unless the issuer has previously asserted explicitly that it regards such contracts as insurance contracts and has used accounting applicable to insurance contracts, in which case the issuer may elect to apply either Ind AS 32, Ind AS 107 and Ind AS 109 or this Ind AS to such financial guarantee contracts.
 The issuer may make that election contract by contract, but the election for each contract is irrevocable. - (e) contingent consideration payable or receivable in a business combination (see Ind AS 103, Business Combinations). - (f) direct insurance contracts that the entity holds (ie direct insurance contracts in which the entity is the policyholder).
-However, a cedant shall apply this Standard to reinsurance contracts that it holds. - 5 For ease of reference, this Ind AS describes any entity that issues an insurance contract as an insurer, whether or not the issuer is regarded as an insurer for legal or supervisory purposes.
+However, a cedant shall apply this Standard to reinsurance contracts that it holds.

 2 Substituted vide Notification No. G.S.R.
-365(E) dated 30th March, 2016.
-Prior to substitution, subparagraph read as under:
+365(E) dated 30th March, 2016 and, thereafter, substituted vide Notification No. G.S.R.
+310(E) dated 28th March, 2018.